 The most common criminal charges are called summary offences, see CRIMINAL AND TRAFFIC OFFENCES, Types of Crimes and Courts, Summary Offences.
 Summary offences are generally less serious offences.
 They are heard and decided in the Magistrates Court, usually by a single magistrate.

-More serious offences are called indictable offences.
+More serious offences are called indictable offences (pronounced in-dye-ta-ball).
 These are further broken down into:

 Major indictable offences must be heard before a judge and jury in the District or Supreme Courts.
 In certain circumstances minor indictable offences can also be heard in these courts, see CRIMINAL AND TRAFFIC OFFENCES, Types of Crimes and Courts, Minor Indictable Offences.